Gymnasium (Germany): Subjects taught

 This vignette of the Arndt-Gymnasium Dahlem shows a young man studying at the left and a young man doing sports at the right; it was printed on the 2008 school programme.

 Curricula differ from school to school, but generally include German, mathematics, informatics/computer science, physics, chemistry, biology, geography, art (as well as crafts and design), music, history, philosophy, civics / citizenship, social sciences, and several foreign languages.

-For younger students nearly the entire curriculum of a gymnasium is compulsory; in upper years more elective subjects are available, but the choice is not as wide as in a U.S. high school.
-Generally academic standards are high as the gymnasium typically caters for the upper 25–35% of the ability range.
+For younger students, nearly the entire gymnasium curriculum is compulsory; in upper years, more elective subjects are available, but the choice is not as wide as in a U.S. high school.
+Generally, academic standards are high as the gymnasium typically caters to the upper 25–35% of the ability range.

-Schools concentrate not only on academic subjects, but on producing well-rounded individuals, so physical education and religion or ethics are compulsory, even in non-denominational schools which are prevalent.
+Schools focus not only on academic subjects but also on producing well-rounded individuals, so physical education and religion or ethics are compulsory, even in non-denominational schools, which are prevalent.
 The German constitution guarantees the separation of church and state, so although religion or ethics classes are compulsory, students may choose to study a specific religion or none at all.

 Schools for the gifted

 Gymnasien are often conceived as schools for the gifted.
-This, however, depends on many factors; some states such as Bavaria select their students by elementary grades or by entrance examination, and so do certain specialist schools, like the Sächsisches Landesgymnasium Sankt Afra zu Meißen, in other states.
-In these federal states, it is not up to the parents to decide if a pupil will attend the Gymnasium but decision will mainly be based on the performance in elementary schools.
+This, however, depends on many factors; some states, such as Bavaria, select their students by elementary grades or by entrance examination, and so do certain specialist schools, like the Sächsisches Landesgymnasium Sankt Afra zu Meißen, in other states.
+In these federal states, it is not up to the parents to decide whether a pupil will attend the Gymnasium; the decision is mainly based on performance in elementary school.
 However, even "the gifted" in this sense comprise a fourth or fifth of the population.
 Other gymnasia in other states have no such strict provisions.
 Though gymnasia traditionally impose strict grading that causes students of average academic ability to struggle, many schools share the motto: "No child left behind" ("Keiner darf verloren gehen").